jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         with self.assertRaises(ValueError):
             int('31/12/99 10')

 * I need a solution that can read the date and time.
-Writing one myself requires knowing the number of days in months for a specific year, the following comes to mind
+Writing one myself requires knowing the number of days in months for a specific year, in other words, a program that knows `Thirty Days Hath September <https://en.wikipedia.org/wiki/Thirty_Days_Hath_September>`_

-    Thirty days has September
+    Thirty days has September,
     April, June and November,
     All the rest have thirty-one,
     Except February, twenty-eight days clear
     and twenty-nine in each leap year

   I instead do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_ to see if there is an existing solution, and select the datetime_ module since it looks like the solution to this problem.
-Reading through the available types in the module, I see I can create `datetime.datetime`_ objects which handle date and time
+Reading through the available types in the module, I see

   .. code-block:: python